 What is the Correct Way to Run Uphill?

 One of the most common mistakes runners make is incorrect form when tackling a behemoth of a hill.

-Stride – Rather than extending your stride as if trying to power up the hill, shorten it.
-It might feel even awkwardly short at first, but this will increase foot turn over and requires a great deal less effort.
-Think about picking your knee up.
+Rather than extending your stride as if trying to power up the hill, shorten it.
+It might feel awkwardly short at first, but this will increase foot turn over and requires a great deal less effort.

-Conserve – Stop attacking hills, unless you are doing a hill interval workout.
+Stop attacking hills, unless you’re doing a hill interval workout.
 Charging up hill is just wasting energy that you could be using to gain speed on the downhill or maintain your pace later.